LA7 ESF Community Grants (rounds 1, 2 and 4, 2016-2019)

 Northern Powergrid Community Energy (Community Foundation) Small Grants (2015)

 Supporting over 70 people, all participants finished the course.
-This was successful as most of the those part of the course came from BME backgrounds, where English was their second (or more) language, and everyone was recruited.
+This was successful as most of those part of the course came from BME backgrounds, where English was their second (or more) language, and everyone was recruited.

 Sport Volunteering and skills- we engaged over 50 young BME people in volunteering and building skills through sports.
 (August 2012 – August 2013)